-This document describes how to make web applications that use the ASP.NET Document Viewer and HTML5 Document Viewer work properly in a clustered web environment (also known as Web Farms or Web Garden).
+This document describes how to make web applications that use the Web Document Viewer or Report Designer's Preview work properly in a clustered web environment (also known as Web Farms or Web Garden).

 Web farms and web garden technologies allow you to run a web application on several web servers (web farms), or on the same server but in different processes, each process executed using its own processor (web garden).
 This is specified by the Internet Information Services (IIS) settings of the server host on which you deploy your web application.

 By using a clustered environment, you can significantly improve the performance of large web applications.
 This, however, requires that XtraReports share its data between multiple processes/servers when a report is generated, printed or exported.